• Airbag warning light is on

 • Cadillac Escalade

-• Regularly inspect airbag system
+• Regularly inspect airbag system connectors for corrosion.

 Safety System Issue

-• Do not ignore the airbag warning light
+• Do not ignore the airbag warning light.

 • Vehicle stationary